Vitrecan/minecraft-ahk-v2-script/README.md

 ## Features

-- **Autoclicker**: Quickly attack your opponents with customisable click rates.
+- **Autoclicker**: Caps Lock + Left Click to quickly attack your opponents with customisable click rates.
+- **Shift-Tapping**: Caps Lock + Shift to to alternate between shifting and attacking your opponents.

 ## Usage